 As with most countries worldwide the election here is always held on a Sunday, and this year that’s four weeks away on the first of July.
 This is a strange time weather wise.
 Most of the election’s run-up takes place during May’s perennial heatwave, but the last half of June will have seen the beginning of the rainy season, now two weeks away.
 So election day comes around, perhaps, against a backdrop of budding optimism, fed by hope for greening and growth.

-Aguirre, pictured here saying, "For you, for your prosperity, for
+The PAN party candidate for municipality president is Alejandro Aguirre, pictured here saying, "For you, for your prosperity, for Ajijic."
+The lower hashtag says, "Get happy, change has come". |

 Or not.
 Traditionally, the final months of the countrywide campaigns are also marked by vandalism, hot-headed fights and even a few cold-blooded assassinations funded by murky deep pockets.
 Cries of Corruption and Malfeasance abound!
 Piling on, the narco-cartels take advantage of this unsettled time to attack each other without their customary regard for incidental casualties.
 One longtime resident ex-pat suspends her country-wide travels during this period.